modulus100/Transact-SQL-demo/README.md

 # Transact-SQL-Demo

 These scripts have illustrative purpose of my basic T-SQL skills.
-Here I made search using User Defined Procedure within a table.
-A procedure has 3 inputs, the first is a string with input parameters, the second is a string with table name and the third is a seporator for the first input string.
+Here I made User Defined Procedure that searhes for the rows within a table that have all provided paramaters.
+A procedure has 3 inputs, the first is a string with search parameters, the second is a string with table name and the third is a seporator for the first input string.

 ### Instructions